jack-mil/bing-rewards/README.md

 ⚠️Known Issue: No other instance of chrome.exe can be open when the script runs.
 Chrome prevents different user agents in each window.
 The script will run, but Chrome will not appear as Edge

+⚠️Bing has gotten more and more complex with the introduction of the AI tools.
+Disable as much as you can to make pages load faster.
+See PR #39 for some modifications you can make to the default search query url parameters that may improve success.

 ## **Configuration**